 Individuals who withhold or provide fraudulent information on applications for undergraduate admissions or readmissions are subject to immediate dismissal from the university.
 The decision for immediate dismissal will be made by the Associate Vice President of Enrollment Management and/or the Director of International Admissions.
 This decision will be made after a complete and thorough review of the situation and an individual conference with the student involved.
 The individual dismissed has the right to appeal the decision to the committee on academic policy and procedure, whose decision will be final.

-A nondegree student is one who has not applied to pursue a degree program at Mines but wishes to take courses regularly offered on campus.
-Such students may take any course for which they have the prerequisites as listed in the Mines Catalog or have the permission of the instructor.
+A nondegree student is one who has not applied to pursue a degree program at CSM but wishes to take courses regularly offered on campus.
+Such students may take any course for which they have the prerequisites as listed in the CSM catalog or have the permission of the instructor.
 Transcripts or evidence of the prerequisites are required.
 An applicant for admission to the undergraduate school who does not meet admission requirements may not fulfill deficiencies through this means.
 Exception to this rule can be made only by the Associate Provost for Enrollment Management.
 A maximum of 12 hours of nondegree credit from Colorado School of Mines may be used toward an undergraduate degree program.
 A nondegree student who has completed a Bachelor degree or higher, regardless of course level in which one wishes to enroll, must utilize the graduate nondegree process.
 Courses completed as a non-degree student at the undergraduate level will be included in the overall undergraduate grade point average.